Learning to Defend by Learning to Attack: Preliminary

 \section{Preliminary}

-This paper focuses on the defense for $\ell_\infty$-norm attack.
-In this section, we first introduce two popular cases of the original problem in the literature: distributionally robust optimization (DRO) and adversarial interpolation training (AIT).
-Then we discuss the fundamental hardness of solving the original problem and the drawbacks of existing approaches.
+We focus on the defense against $\ell_\infty$-norm attack.
+In this section, we first introduce two popular cases of the original problem: distributionally robust optimization (DRO) and adversarial interpolation training (AIT).
+Then we discuss the fundamental hardness of solving these problems and the drawbacks of existing methods.